xyproto/cxx/README.md

 Have you ever had a single `main.cpp` file that you just want to compile, without having to make sure the order of flags are correct and ideally without having to provide any flags at all?

-`cxx` may fit your use case, provided you have all required libraries installed.
+`cxx` may fit your use case, provided you have `scons`, `python` and all required libraries for your project installed.

 It should be possible to compile most of the examples in the `examples` directory, simply by running `cxx` in each directory.